MetPX/sarracenia/doc/design/design.rst

 Why isn´t everything point to point, or when do you insert a switch?

  - network topology/firewall rules sometimes require being at rest in a transfer area between two organizations.
 Exception to these rules create vulnerabilities, so prefer to avoid. whenever traffic prevents initiating a connection, that indicates a store & forward switch may be needed.

+ - physical topology.
+While connectivity may be present, optimal bandwidth use may involve not taking the default path from A to B, but perhaps passing through C.

  - when the transfer is not 1:1, but 1:<source does not know how> many.
 The switching takes care of sending it to multiple points.

-        - when the source data to be reliably available.
+ - when the source data needs to be reliably available.
 This translates to making many copies, rather than just one, so it is easier for the source to post once, and have the network take care of replication.

  - for management reasons, you want to centrally observe data large transfers.

  - for management reasons, to have transfers  routed a certain way.

  - for management reasons, to ensure that transfer failures are detected and escalated when appropriate.
 They can be fixed rather than waiting for ad-hoc monitoring to detect the issue.

  - For asynchronous transfers.
 If the source has many other activities, it may want to give responsibility to another service to do potentially lengthy file transfers. the switch is inserted very near to the source, and is full store & forward. dd_post completes (nearly instant), and from then on the switching network manages transfers.

 AMQP Feature Selection